Oyster farming on Georges River: Decline and end of oyster farming

 A major gastroenteritis event was traced to Georges River oysters, in 1978.
 There were recriminations between oyster farmers and the NSW Government, over the ultimate responsibility for the contaminated oysters reaching the market, and a decrease of the public's confidence in the safety of oysters from the river.
 Changes were made; harvesting was suspended after heavy rain events, water quality tested regularly, and oysters were subjected to depuration, with 36 to 48-hours of filtration and ultra-violet exposure, in a small cooperative facility at Neverfail Bay, Oatley.
-A similar facility, based on British practice, has been in use at Taren Point, since at latest the mid-1960s.
+A similar facility, based on British practice, had been in use at Taren Point, since the mid-1960s, at latest.
 Changes to the sewage system were also made, with discharges from upstream sewage plants at Glenfield and Liverpool redirected to the ocean outfall at Malabar.
 However, the decline in the industry in the Georges River estuary had begun around 1978.

 Another blow to the industry occurred in 1985, when the movement of spat from Port Stephens was prohibited.
 Some estuaries have locations that favour high rates of Sydney rock oyster spat production, but those same locations are usually not ideal for fattening oysters.
 Oyster farmers on the Georges River had obtained their rock oyster spat from Port Stephens, bringing the spat to grow into plump oysters on the Georges River.

 From around 1967, small numbers of wild Pacific oysters were found in southern NSW estuaries, and it spread northward as far as Port Stephens by 1973, but the species did not become established in significant numbers.
 Around 1984, the Pacific oyster was illegally introduced to Port Stephens, and became well-established; the risk of its being introduced accidentally to other rock oyster producing estuaries led to a ban on movements of any oysters from Port Stephens to other estuaries.
 At the time, oyster stock from Port Stephens accounted for 70% of the state's oyster production.
 Unfortunately, the ban came too late to stop some wild Pacific oysters entering Georges River, and in Port Stephens—once the largest producer of Sydney rock oysters in the state—rock oyster farming reduced dramatically, as the wild Pacific oyster infestation largely took over the estuary.
 Georges River / Botany Bay is one of four estuaries that are considered "as high risk for Pacific Oysters based on the abundance of wild Pacific Oysters from a 2010 statewide survey and extensive industry consultation".
 By 2010, wild Pacific Oysters were present in all NSW estuaries from Hastings River southward.